Mainframe-Archive/switchboard/site/guide/faq.md

 processing across many users.
 IMAP is a sharp, if sometimes low-level and difficult, tool and will remain preferable for general purpose email tasks.

-### What's a simple example of Switchboard being used?

-Switchboard's first role was sending new email push notifications to the [Spatch iOS app](http://spatch.co).
-Due to mobile process backgrounding restrictions and battery abuse, it's difficult to monitor for new emails client-side.
-Instead, the Spatch app securely posts users' OAuth tokens to a server running Switchboard, which begins to monitor the accounts for incoming emails.
-When a new email arrives, Switchboard notifies a subscribed worker, which then sends down a push notification to the app.

-In this case, Switchboard handled creating the IMAP connections, keeping tabs on new emails coming down, and giving the worker the data that it needed to send down a nicely formatted push notification.